Collections and Research

 The McCord Museum’s Dress, Fashion and Textiles collection is a diverse, intriguing treasure trove.
 I am always amazed and inspired by the hidden histories contained within these objects, and the fascinating stories that emerge through research and study.

 Alexis Walker joined the McCord Museum as Curatorial Assistant in Dress, Fashion and Textiles in 2015.
-She has a BFA in Textiles from the Nova Scotia College of Art and Design and an MA in Fashion and Textiles Studies from the Fashion Institute of Technology in New York.
+She has a BFA in Textiles from the Nova Scotia College of Art and Design and an MA in Fashion and Textiles Studies: History, Theory, Museum Practice from the Fashion Institute of Technology in New York.
 She is particularly interested in the intersections of contemporary fashion with art, music, film and pop culture.

-She was curatorial assistant for Fashioning Expo 67 (2018), co-curator of Jean-Claude Poitras: Fashion and Inspiration (2019), a joint exhibition with the Musée de la Civilisation, and curator of Parachute: Subversive Fashion of the ‘80s (2021).
+She was curatorial assistant for Fashioning Expo 67 (2018), co-curator of Jean-Claude Poitras: Fashion and Inspiration (2019), a joint exhibition with the Musée de la Civilisation, and curator of Parachute: Subversive Fashion of the ‘80s (2021), for which the Museum won the Costume Society of America’s 2023 Richard Martin Exhibition Award.

 In addition to her curatorial work, Walker is an embroidery and textile artist as well as a former fashion and costume designer and stylist.
 She has taught fashion history at George Brown College in Toronto and LaSalle College in Montreal.
-She is also the Social Media Coordinator for the Costume Society of America, Northeastern Region.
+She is a member of both the Costume Society of America and the Association of Dress Historians.

 More about the Dress, Fashion and Textiles Collection